Save up to 25%… Shop Our Birthday Sale Now!

 For more recipes like this, be sure to visit our mushroom recipe section of the blog.

 There are so many ways to incorporate this superfood into your daily regime.
-Add our Chaga powder to your smoothies, oatmeal, as an added nutrient to your morning coffee or tea, or even into your raw desserts.
+Add our Chaga powder to your smoothies, and oatmeal, as an added nutrient to your morning coffee or tea, or even into your raw desserts.

 References: